iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 ## ChangeLog

+* Mar 12, Add new ldap attribute/value pairs required by Dovecot-2.3.
 * Mar 4, Upgrade SOGo from v3 to v4.
 * Mar 4, Upgrade Roundcube webmail to the latet version - 1.3.5.
 * Mar 1, SQL structure changes in `vmail` database.